pivotal/blog/content/post/test-driven-development-for-data-science.md

 export SPARK_HOME="/usr/local/Cellar/apache-spark/2.0.0/libexec/"
 ~~~

-Tip: It also make sense to change the logger setting from INFO to ERROR:
+> _Tip: It also make sense to change the logger setting from INFO to ERROR_

-Change logging settings:
+> Change logging settings:

-* `cd /usr/local/Cellar/apache-spark/2.0.0/libexec/conf`
+> * `cd /usr/local/Cellar/apache-spark/2.0.0/libexec/conf`
-* `cp log4j.properties.template log4j.properties`
+> * `cp log4j.properties.template log4j.properties`
-* Set info to error: `log4j.rootCategory=ERROR, console`
+> * Set info to error: `log4j.rootCategory=ERROR, console`

-The main reason is that everything that happens inside Spark gets logged to the shell console e.g. every time you run actions like count, take or collect, you will see the full Directed Acyclic Graph (DAG) dissolve and this can be a lot if there are many transformations at each stage.
+The main reason is that everything that happens inside Spark gets logged to the shell console e.g. every time you run actions like count, take or collect, you will see the full directed acyclic graph dissolve and this can be a lot if there are many transformations at each stage.

 Now let’s start with creating our needed files, in our case we need `clustering.py` and `test_clustering.py`.
 After creating it let’s first start with the test script.
 We need to import various modules.